Major League Cricket (2000)

+History

 MLC formed in New Jersey in 2000, with the explicit goals of developing grassroots support for young cricketers in the U.S. and leading up to professional competitiveness at the international level.
-During its early years, MLC was stifled from achieving much within the organization of cricket by USACA.
+During its early years, MLC was stifled from achieving much within the organization of cricket by the United States of America Cricket Association (USACA).
 However, with the increasing disruption to U.S. cricket administration caused by political turmoil within USACA, the overall structure of U.S. cricket began to break down, allowing MLC to step into the fray and begin organizing its own events.

 With the collapse of the ambitious Pro Cricket league following its maiden, and only, season in 2004, MLC became a major player in the complex political situation in which American cricket found itself.
-In February 2006, MLC approached the International Cricket Council with a formal request to recognize it as the official governing body of cricket in the USA, in preference to USACA.
+In February 2006, MLC approached the International Cricket Council (ICC) with a formal request to recognize it as the official governing body of cricket in the U.S., in preference to USACA.
 The request was eventually turned down by the ICC.

+The domain name for MLC's website—www.mlcus.com—expired in April 2008 and was not renewed.

 In 2017, the USACA was expelled by the ICC due to governance issues.
+It was replaced by USA Cricket in 2019.

+Events

 Under-15 Tournament

 On June 7, 2005, MLC announced an under-15 tournament in Chicago, to be played that August, as part of its program of youth cricket development.
 Italian sporting goods manufacturer L-SPORTO sponsored the competition.
 However, in July the tournament was first moved to New Jersey, and then cancelled, with MLC citing "logistical problems" as the reason.
 The USA Cricket Academy headed by Ashok Patel, and Major League Cricket, both based in New Jersey also formed an alliance to develop a New jersey under 13 tournament.